kendranugent/kendranugent/README.md

 ## Hi there 👋

+About me: I am a hobby coder with a minor in Computer Programming.
+I am an artist hoping to become a concept artists in the entertainemtn industry.

+Skills: I enjoy Python, HTML, and CSS.
+I hope to make a video game some day in the future.

+Projects: I enjoyed many of the projects I completed in school but have yet to make a personal project.
+My final project for WDD131 was probably my favorite assignment.
+I made a website to display and categorise my movie collection.
 <!--
 **kendranugent/kendranugent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.